hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 ![Marker Validation](GeneMarkerValidation.png)

-Annotation was further validated using canonical excitatory and inhibitory marker genes.
+We validated the annotation using canonical excitatory and inhibitory marker genes.
-Consistent marker expression patterns confirmed the robustness of the annotation.
+The observed marker expression patterns match the assigned neuronal identities, supporting the robustness of the annotation.

 ---

-## 🔹 Strategy 2: Individual-level (Cluster-based) Integration
+## 🔹 Strategy 2: Individual-level (Cluster-first) Integration

 ### Cluster-level Integration

 ![Cluster-level Integration](ClusterLevel-Integration.png)

+In this approach, cells were first grouped into clusters within each individual, and integration was then performed at the cluster level.

-Cluster-level integration was performed using similarity profiles across clusters, reducing dimensionality from 288,076 cells to 1,659 cluster representations while preserving biological structure.
+This reduces the complexity of the data (from 288,076 cells to 1,659 clusters) while preserving meaningful biological structure.

-Clustering was performed at the individual level prior to integration, minimizing batch effects and enabling alignment of cluster-level transcriptional signatures rather than direct merging of single-cell data.
+By operating at the individual level before integration, batch effects are naturally reduced.

 ---